edgedb/edgedb/docs/guides/tutorials/phoenix_github_oauth.rst

   $ mix deps.get

-Next, we will create a module in ``lib/github_oauth/edgedb.ex`` which will define a child specification for the EdgeDB driver and use the ``EdgeDBEcto`` helper, which will inspect the queries that will be stored in the ``priv/edgeql/`` directory and generate Elixir code for them.
+Next, we will create a module in ``lib/github_oauth/edgedb.ex`` which will define a child specification for the Gel driver and use the ``GelEcto`` helper, which will inspect the queries that will be stored in the ``priv/edgeql/`` directory and generate Elixir code for them.

 .. code-block:: elixir

-  defmodule GitHubOAuth.EdgeDB do
+  defmodule GitHubOAuth.Gel do
-    use EdgeDBEcto,
+    use GelEcto,
       name: __MODULE__,
       queries: true,
       otp_app: :github_oauth